 CDC QUARANTINE INFORMATION

 The CDC recommends all travelers, including U.S. citizens and legal permanent residents, who have been in the Schengen Area, or any CDC Level 3 country (worldwide), in the last 14 days to self-quarantine for 14 days.
-Travelers should visit www.coronavirus.gov for more information.
+Travelers should visit www.coronavirus.gov for more information for both domestic and international travel advice.
 The Department of Homeland Security will route travel through particular airports and passengers will undergo enhanced airport screening.

 FEDERAL INCOME TAX INFORMATION

 The Internal Revenue Service (IRS) announced that the federal income tax filing and payment deadline has been extended from April 15, 2020, to July 15, 2020.

 This relief only applies to federal income returns but not state tax payments.
 State filing and payment deadlines vary and are not always the same as the federal filing deadline.
 The IRS urges taxpayers to check with their state tax agencies for those details.

 All exchange visitors who have received wages in the United States during 2019 must submit their tax return to the Internal Revenue Service.
 Read more about how to file taxes here.

 Program Related Updates

 Please read our update on COVID-19 and Travel Delays.

 Embassies remain closed and we do not know when they will resume normal operations.